taiwangoldcard/website/content/application-faq/after-submitting-application.md

 The NIA looked up your visa status, found it incorrect, and rejected your application.
  What you need to do now is:
-1. Call NIA, using the phone number on the bottom of the application portal (or the [Gold Card Helpdesk](https://goldcard.nat.gov.tw/en/help-desk/)) explain what happened and ask for a refund.
+1. Call NIA, using the phone number on the bottom of the application portal (or the [Gold Card Helpdesk](https://goldcard.nat.gov.tw/en/help-desk/)) explain what happened and ask for a refund (may not be possible).
 1. Make a new application